Lowest rounds of golf: Lowest rounds in men's major championships

-In men's major championships the lowest round is 62 which was recorded by South African golfer Branden Grace in the third round of the 2017 Open Championship.
+In men's major championships the lowest round is 62 which was first recorded by South African golfer Branden Grace in the third round of the 2017 Open Championship.
+In the first round of the 2024 PGA Championship, Xander Schauffele became the first golfer to record a round of 62 in a major championship twice.

 Many players have recorded a score of 63.
 Johnny Miller was the first golfer to shoot 63 in a major and was the only golfer to shoot 63 in the final round to win a major until Henrik Stenson did so as well during the 2016 Open Championship at Royal Troon Golf Club.
-Greg Norman, Vijay Singh and Brooks Koepka are the only golfers to record two rounds of 63 in the majors.
+Greg Norman, Vijay Singh, Brooks Koepka and Tommy Fleetwood are the only golfers to record two rounds of 63 in the majors.

 Lowest rounds in women's professional competition

 Official tournaments on major tours

 There have been 3 rounds of 58 recorded on the Ladies European Tour, all in the Bloor Homes Eastleigh Classic.
 These rounds were achieved by Trish Johnson (1990), Jane Connachan (1991) and Dale Reid (1991).
 This tournament was played on a par 65 public golf course.
 The lowest Ladies European Tour round on a course with par of minimum 70 has been 61.